r-ss/ress_notification_service/README.md

 Started as beginner practice in Golang and Amazon Web Services, I liked that and sometime will add functionality to filter specified notifications according to time and priority.

-- Switch GIN from DEV to Release mode
-- Turn off AWS CloudWatch Logs
+- add /mail endpoint alonside to /telegram

 ## Run Docker